 A chameleons’ natural habitat varies between mountains, rain forests and deserts but they all have one thing in common.
 They all reach high temperatures for most of the day and throughout most months of the year.
 This means that in captivity you need to provide high temperatures for your chameleon to survive.

-What temperatures do chameleons need?
 All chameleons need a temperature gradient in their cage.
-What those temperatures are will vary slightly depending on what species you have as a pet but on average a chameleon will need a basking spot between 85° and 90° and an ambient cage temperature between 75° and 82°.
+Temperature requirements differ slightly for each species but on average a chameleon will need a basking spot between 85° and 95° and an ambient cage temperature between 75° and 85°.

 What temperature do veiled chameleons need?